NathanielJBrown97/Ramshackle/CONDUCT.md

 ## Decision Making

-When the team cannot agree on a decision, we will hold a vote in which at least three out of five team member’s approvals are needed to go ahead with an idea.
+When the team cannot agree on a decision, we will hold a vote in which at least three out of five team members' approvals are needed to go ahead with an idea.
 Given the short time frame of the project, decisions should be made quickly, and questions about the direction of the project should not be left hanging in text or email chains.

 ## Attendance